Over 40 Years of History

 HS Tarm 500 Series

 The 500 Series was a Multi-fuel boiler that could burn wood, coal, gas, oil, or electricity.
 It came standard with coal shaker grates.
 It was a natural draft boiler and the primary air flow was controlled by a non-electric Samson draft regulator.
 In the day with it's cross-draft design it was very efficient in burning both solid fuel and fossil fuels.
-The 500 Series was offered in two output sizes.
+The 500 Series was offered in two output sizes and was sold between 1981 and 1999.

 HS Tarm OT Series

 The OT Series was the first multi-fuel imported from HS Tarm.
 It was a workhorse with it's simple design.
 It had the ability to operate on wood, coal, oil, gas, or electricity.
 It was featured story in Popular Mechanics in 1979.
 It continued to be manufactured in Europe for many years and was even offered with a pellet burner.
-The OT was offered in four output sizes.
+The OT was offered in four output sizes and sold between 1977 and 1983.

 HS Tarm 200 and 300 Series